 In this jeremiad against mechanization, Patel refers to his own peasant roots to emphasize the social disruption of modernization and mechanization for employment and social order.

-Labor was a central theme in his life, yet his vision of workers’ organization, in accord with Gandhi’s, was paternalistic and emphasized harmony between employer and laborer.
-Patel was a lifelong supporter of the Gandhian Textile Labor Association in his hometown of Ahmedabad, which emphasized arbitration and cooperation over strikes.
+Labour was a central theme in his life, yet his vision of workers’ organization, in accord with Gandhi’s, was paternalistic and emphasized harmony between employer and labourer.
+Patel was a lifelong supporter of the Gandhian Textile Labour Association in his hometown of Ahmedabad, which emphasized arbitration and cooperation over strikes.
 In support of the TLA’s organization and methods, following Gandhi’s framework of trusteeship, he said,

-It has worked for the laborers with a true spirit, and is doing selfless service.
-These laborers are neither credulous nor foolish enough to be cheated by those abusing the capitalists… Let those who desire to abolish capitalism organize another superior association like this.
+It has worked for the labourers with a true spirit, and is doing selfless service.
+These labourers are neither credulous nor foolish enough to be cheated by those abusing the capitalists… Let those who desire to abolish capitalism organize another superior association like this.
 If they are able to make it a reality, I am then prepared to work as a sepoy under them. … If you are cherishing the idea of mitigating the Congress or to abolish capitalists and zamindars, so long as I am alive, you will not succeed.
 Congress belongs to the country and everyone is welcome in it.
 We have not given up hopes of cooperation from capitalists and zamindars as well as native rulers.
 We shall have to march together to free India from foreign rule.

 Both Gandhi and Patel emphasized throughout their careers that class conflict should be avoided.

-Gandhi and his disciples distrusted industrialization, particularly under the rubric of Soviet-style planning, seeing it as destructive of craft.
-This suspicion was directed, against those who take up western production and consumption as a model:
+Gandhi and his disciples distrusted industrialization, particularly under the rubric of Soviet-style planning, seeing it as destroying craft production.
+This suspicion was directed against those who take up western production and consumption as a model:

 We know that cities are fattening at the cost of villages.
 Cities are the agents of sending money to foreign countries….
 But here the city-public will never do any sacrifice but look to the villages [to sacrifice].
-[Those] have simply booking [sic] knowledge advise us to do mass production and quote examples of Russia and other countries.
+[Those who] have simply booking [sic] knowledge advice us to do mass production and quote examples of Russia and other countries.
 Our mills can supply half of the cloth for the whole country.
 Some 12 lakhs of mill hands earn their wages.
 If the cloth for the whole country is to be prepared, 25 or 30 lakhs of people will get their wages.
 What about the remaining 32 crores of the public?
 Should they die in starvation?

 Here the distrust of machine culture and opposition to the capital accumulation combine to critique the notion of aggregated industrial development and production.
 But the alien-ness and disruptiveness of industrial production Patel saw as deeply violent: